capitalone/DataProfiler/README.md

 print(json.dumps(report, indent=4))
 ```

-Another example of unstructured profiler with pd.Series of strings is given as below, with the profiler option `profiler_type='unstructured'`
+Another example of the unstructured profiler with pd.Series of strings is given as below, with the profiler option `profiler_type='unstructured'`
 ```python
 import dataprofiler as dp
 import pandas as pd